ghajba/wp-editor/README.md

 The *mdxml.conf* file contains custom configuration which is not available in markdown.
 For example the *[sourcecode]* block for WordPress.
 For this behavior I skip the markdown conversion for these lines of code.
 Currently language and other options cannot be added for source codes.

-If you have other configuration extensions (for example if you want to override the *~~~~~~~~* for sourcecodes, you can define it in your own conversion file and provide it as an argument to the application.
+If you have other configuration extensions (for example if you want to override the *~~~~~~~~* for source-codes, you can define it in your own conversion file and provide it as an argument to the application.

 Each configuration element has a starting and ending tag (although currently I am thinking about another way to solve this problem because XML files should be valid in the end...).